Leveraging payment networks worldwide

-Wirepayer is authorised to process SWIFT payments.
-SWIFT stands for Society for Worldwide InterBank Financial Telecommunication and is the most widely used form of BIC (Business Identifier Code).
+Wirepayer has had a non-connected BIC since 2019.
+This is provided through SWIFT, which stands for Society for Worldwide InterBank Financial Telecommunication and is the most widely used form of BIC (Business Identifier Code).
 It's used to identify financial institutions globally.

 SWIFT was invented in 1973 to replace Telex communications that banks used to make international payments.
 The new system was intended to be faster and more secure.
 SWIFT is now the main system for international payments and presently SWIFT is used by 210 countries to process international transactions.

 Financial institutions can select a wide range of countries to send money to.
 Clients will need details of the beneficiary.
 Typical points about the payment should be noted: